DanielMaritim/let/README.md

 The let keyword was introduced in ES6

+The let keyword gives you the privilege to declare variables limited to the block

 The main importance of the let keyword allows you to declare variables that are limited to a scope of a block statement, or expression on which it is used